Tomas-Gaete/Zip_webscrapping/README.md

 # Zip_webscrapping
-Webscrapping to download a zipped .xlsx file and extract information.
+Webscrapping to download a zipped .xlsx file and extract information from chilean national electricity coordinator.

 Before following this instructions consider that this asumes you have either cloned this repository or downloaded the python file.